GSA/fpki-guides/_announcements/02_google_ct.md

 pubDate: May 10, 2018
 collection: announcements
 permalink: announcements/chromect/
 description:  Upcoming changes to Chrome could affect your agency.
 This change requires all TLS/SSL certificates to appear in a CT log when they validate to a Root CA certificate distributed through an Operating System (OS) trust store.
 The Microsoft and Apple Trust Stores currently distribute the U.S. Government Root CA (Federal Common Policy CA) certificate.
-This change will take effect starting in **Chrome version 68** and will affect any TLS/SSL certificate issued after **April 30, 2018.**<br><br>
+This change will take effect starting with **Chrome 68** and will affect any TLS/SSL certificate issued after **April 30, 2018.**<br><br>
 ---

 {% include alert-info.html content="At this time, the Federal PKI Certification Authorities used by most federal agencies for intranet TLS/SSL certificates do not support Certificate Transparency logging requirements." %}

 Upcoming changes to Chrome could impact your agency.
-Chrome will enforce Certificate Transparency (CT) starting in **version 68** for all TLS/SSL certificates issued after April 30, 2018.
-This means that all TLS/SSL certificates issued after April 30, 2018, that validate to a publicly trusted Root Certification Authority (CA) certificate must appear in a CT log in order to be trusted in Chrome versions 68 and above.
+Google will start enforcing Certificate Transparency (CT) with **Chrome 68** for all TLS/SSL certificates issued after April 30, 2018.
+This means that all TLS/SSL certificates issued after April 30, 2018, that validate to a publicly trusted Root Certification Authority (CA) certificate must appear in a CT log in order to be trusted in Chrome 68 and above.
 In addition, website operators must serve proof of the CT log inclusion (i.e., a signed certificate timestamp).

 - [How Does This Work?](#how-does-this-work)
 - [What Will Be Impacted?](#what-will-be-impacted)